 As I prepare for a new homeschool year I’ve been thinking a lot about my life as a homeschool mom.
 I have two adult children now and two still in our homeschool.
-My adult children have entered new chapters in their lives where they’re making their own choices and are busy working or going to school.

 What in the world is that all about?
 Most of the time I can redirect my thoughts but sometimes I allow them to grow in my mind.

 I have a Christian world-view, meaning I try to base my thoughts and decisions from the Bible.
 Those negative thoughts didn’t just come out of nowhere and I’m convinced that my enemy, Satan, put them there to try to steal my joy, to bring me down, to discourage me and make me feel defeated.
+(1 Peter 5:8)

 Last week while driving an hour and a half away to our Lyme doctor for our check-ups, I shared with my daughters who are 21 and 16 how I was feeling.
 It seems to always hit me around this time of year when I’m preparing for school.